thecodearcher/event-reminder-with-Laravel-and-Twilio-SMS/readme.md

 ## Building the Event Reminder
 ### Setting up database
-Firstly, we need to set up our database which will be used to keep track of events.
-If you already know how to create a MySQL database or make use of a database management application like phpMyAdmin for managing your databases then go ahead and create a database named `sms_reminder` and skip this section.
-If not then follow the following steps to create a MySQL database using the [MySQL cli](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).
+We will use a database in order to keep track of events.
+If you already know how to create a MySQL database or make use of a database management application like phpMyAdmin, then go ahead and create a database named `sms_reminder` and skip this section.
+If not, then complete the following steps to create a MySQL database using the [MySQL CLI](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).

-***Note:** The following commands requires MySQL installed on your PC, you can install MySQL from the [official site](https://www.mysql.com/downloads/) for your platform.*
+***Note:** The following commands require MySQL to be installed on your computer.
+You can install MySQL from the [official site](https://www.mysql.com/downloads/) for your platform.*

 Open up your terminal and run this command to log in to MySQL: